Cathedral School, Townsville: Senior School (Year 10–12)

 The senior school also houses the schools drama and music centre.
 The Green Hall, formerly the boarders' dining hall, and drama hall, is fitted with a stage, seating and the appropriate lighting and sound equipment.
-The center also includes a number of rooms of varying sizes used for rehearsal and practise for various music groups and individuals.
+The centre also includes a number of rooms of varying sizes used for rehearsal and practise for various music groups and individuals.
 The main music room, the fishbowl (as it is affectionately known due to its large glass double-glazed windows), is a sound insulated room which allows for performance groups and individuals to practise within school hours without disturbing other students.
 Construction on the Rock Centre, finished in 2013.
 The centre is now an Air-conditioned sport centre as well as an assembly area.
 Drama classes now take place on the stage, to give a more practical feel.

 The Sisters of the Sacred Advent block (The SSA building) is the main teaching block in the senior school and is used for a variety of classes from English and maths to geography and graphics.
 The building, built in 2002 houses 10 purpose built classrooms as well as a number of staff offices.
 Three of the rooms in the SSA building are fully equipped computer laboratories which can be used by classes that require computer usage.
 In December 2008 the new Science centre and a150 seat Lecture Theatre was completed.

 Year 10 provides a broad-based foundation with students acquiring knowledge and skills across the eight Key Learning Areas.
 In the final two years of secondary school, students select the subjects that best suit their interests, abilities and career aspirations.

 In addition, students are involved in physical, cultural and spiritual programs which help them develop and mature in mind, body and spirit.